NuevoFoundation/workshops/content/english/java-basics/activity-4.md

 }
 ```

 An **if statement** follows the structure shown above.
 The actions to take (statements) in the block will only be executed if the boolean expression is `true`.
-Otherwise, the program will skip to the statement after the block if the Boolean expression is false.
+Otherwise, the program will skip to the statement after the block if the Boolean expression is `false`.
 #### If-Else Statement

 ```